 The cost of Internet in London depends on which provider you choose.
 It will typically cost between £20 and £40 per month per household.

-If you have a TV, you’ll also have to pay a TV licence fee, which costs £159 per year.
+If you have a TV in the house, you’ll also have to pay a TV licence fee, which costs £159 per year.
 It’s annoying, but this rule applies to everybody in the UK.

 Cost of Utilities in London